PabloCorso/eol-decentralized-cup/README.md

     1. All events finish along the cup deadline and only times finished online are taken into account.
     2. The levels ranking freezes, and the final top levels are revealed.
     3. For this top levels, the player points are calculated as in normal cups, without any skips.

+In this example of potential rules there are a few variable to define:
+- Duration of the cup (e.g. 1 month).
+- How many levels are counted in the results (e.g. only Top 5 most popular levels get into the results).
+- Limit of levels that can be uploaded per player/day/week. (e.g. players can upload up to 2 levels per week).

 # Potential issues and solutions